JoshHutchison/Jedi-survival/README.md

 ### Expected Challanges

+- animating the players direction
+- animation of the light sabre
 - stormtroopers shooting
 - collision of the bullets to the jedi, or the front while deflecting
 - tracking the bullets back to the original storm trooper once deflected
 - tracking all the objects on the screen
 - movement of the stormtroopers
-- animation of the light sabre
 - Extra: force ability animations, multiple different types of bolts to deflect, moving the bolts while the map moves

 ## Wireframe